 - What is Amazon Prime?
 Learn more with our primer

 In terms of content (not to be confused with streaming quality), the Fire Sticks and Cube all offer the same programming and apps.
-And since budgets are getting tighter and we're all looking for more to stream, Amazon just added a Free tab to the top of the Fire TV interface, that collects stuff you don't need to pay to watch.
-This feature is live as of the time of publishing, as I just found it on my Fire TV Cube.
+And since budgets are getting tighter and we're all looking for more to stream, Amazon recently added a Free tab to the top of the Fire TV interface, that collects stuff you don't need to pay to watch.

 An Amazon Fire TV Stick or Cube can be a tremendously useful investment, especially if you're stuck inside for an extended period of time.
 Not only can you watch TV and movies from Amazon, but you can also download a variety of other streaming apps, control your smart home with Alexa functionality and perhaps even enjoy a few decent games.

 With the new Fire TV OS, you can set up personal profiles so that your watchlist doesn't get mixed up with your kids' favorite shows.

 Here's how the Amazon Fire Cube vs. Fire Stick (in both of its configurations) shakes out:

 Fire Cube vs. Fire Stick: Size and design

 One of the biggest differences among the devices is how they look (at least between the Sticks and Cube).
 The Fire TV Stick is the smallest of the bunch: a small black rectangle measuring 3.3 x 1.0 inches — and the Fire TV Stick Lite is just a little larger, at 3.4 x 1.2 inches.